mikeizbicki/cmc-csci143/README.md

 **Assignments:**

-1. Occasional labs (worth <5 points each)
+1. Occasional labs (worth 1-5 points each)
 1. Occasional quizzes (worth 10-30 points each)
 1. Weekly homeworks (worth 10-30 points each)
-    1. Twitter MapReduce project (worth 20 points -- only students who did not take CS46 with me)
+    1. First 2 homeworks only for students who did not take CS46 with me
 1. One open notes midterm (80 points)
 1. One open notes final (120 points)
 1. Non-seniors will have a final project (50 points)
+1. Extra credit, as posted in [#85](https://github.com/mikeizbicki/cmc-csci143/issues/85)
 1. In total, there will be between 400-500 points in the class.

-> *NOTE:*
->
+> **NOTE:**
 > All of my assignments are explicitly designed to help you get a good job after graduation.
 > They will help build your github "portfolio" and give you cool things to talk about during interviews.
+> These assignments are all very practical, and not "leetcode".
+> For mastering leetcode-style questions, you'll want to take CSCI148: Graph Algorithms with Prof Cannon.

 **Late Work Policy:**

 You lose 20% on all assignments for each day late.
 If you have extenuating circumstances, contact me in advance of the due date and I may extend the due date for you.

-**Extra Credit:**

-All of our coursework will be posted to github.
-If you see a mistake anywhere, submit a pull request with the correction.
-You will get 1 point of extra credit for the first accepted pull request, and subsequent pull requests will earn slightly less.

 **Grade Schedule:**